ECON4715 – Labour Economics

 Schedule, syllabus and examination date

-The course will also present the empirical tools used to disentangle causality from correlation in numerous labour market studies.
-These tools are then used, together with the major theories presented, to examine different topics of interest for policymakers such as unemployment insurance, sickness and disability insurance, education and human capital investment, wage bargaining, minimum wage, wage contracts etc.
+The course will also present the empirical tools used to disentangle causality from correlation in numerous labor market studies.
+These tools are then used, together with the major theories presented, to examine different topics of interest for policymakers.
+The following topics will be discussed: labor supply, labor demand, unions, collective bargaining, wage inequality, human capital, compensating differentials, Roy selection, incentive pay, discrimination, migration, unemployment and intergenerational mobility.

 You should know